 With the growing appreciation of the role of suicide and overdose to maternal mortality, major depression is a psychiatric disorder with an increasing importance in the conversation around severe maternal morbidity and mortality.
 Beginning in adolescence, women are twice as likely as men to experience major depression during their lifetime.
 Three-fourths of all lifetime cases of major depression start by age 24; women between the ages of 25 and 44, relative to older or younger ages, have the highest prevalence of major depression, placing women of reproductive age at high risk of experiencing depression during pregnancy.
 Pregnancy and postpartum depression are associated with an increased risk for developing depressive symptoms in women.
-Postpartum depression affects approximately 10-15% of women and impairs mother-infant interactions that in turn are important for child development.
+Postpartum depression affects approximately 10-15 percent of women and impairs mother-infant interactions that in turn are important for child development.
 Maternal attachment, sensitivity, and parenting style are essential for a healthy maturation of an infant's social, cognitive, and behavioral skills, and depressed mothers often display less attachment, sensitivity, and more harsh or disrupted parenting behaviors, which may contribute to reports of adverse child outcomes in children of depressed mothers.

 Maternal postpartum depression (PPD), one of the most common and disabling complications of childbearing, is often underdiagnosed and undertreated.
-Reports of mental illness related to childbearing date back to ancient times, but treatment outcomes are still suboptimal.
-Recent scientific discoveries into the pathophysiology of PPD and emerging somatic treatments may offer potentially exciting therapeutic options.
-PPD and nonperinatal major depression share the same diagnostic criteria: a combination of depressed mood, loss of interest, anhedonia, sleep and appetite disturbance, impaired concentration, psychomotor disturbance, fatigue, feelings of guilt or worthlessness, and suicidal thoughts, which are present during the same twoweek period and are a change from previous functioning.
+PPD and non-perinatal major depression share the same diagnostic criteria: a combination of depressed mood, loss of interest, anhedonia, sleep and appetite disturbance, impaired concentration, psychomotor disturbance, fatigue, feelings of guilt or worthlessness, and suicidal thoughts, which are present during the same two-week period and are a change from previous functioning.
 These symptoms must cause clinically significant distress or impaired functioning that are not attributable to a substance or to another medical condition.
 PPD symptoms also include mood disorders, anxiety, irritability, feeling overwhelmed, and obsessional worries or preoccupation-often about the baby's health, feeding, and bathing safety.
-Suicidal thoughts are extremely common, affecting about 20% of women with PPD symptoms.
+Suicidal thoughts are extremely common, affecting about 20 percent of women with PPD symptoms.
 Some women with PPD also have thoughts of harming their child.
-Thoughts of intent or desire to harm the child need to be distinguished from obsessional symptoms, where the woman has a thought or an image of harming herself or her child but is highly distressed by this thought or image and has no intent of acting on it.148
+Thoughts of intent or desire to harm the child need to be distinguished from obsessional symptoms, where the woman has a thought or an image of harming herself or her child but is highly distressed by this thought or image and has no intent of acting on it.
+148